godaddy/out-of-band-cache/README.md

    * @param {String} key - The cache key
    * @param {JSONSerializable} value  - The JSON-serializable value to store
    * @returns {Promise<void>} a Promise which resolves once storage completes,
-   * or fails if there is an error writing the file.
+   * or fails if there is an error writing the value into the cache.
    */
   async set(key, value) { }